-His merits as a skilled pioneer should warrant his inclusion, where this not a Cambridge District Scout based website.
+His merits as a skilled pioneer should warrant his inclusion, were this not a Cambridge District Scout based website.
 However, the District was fortunate to have John as Field Commissioner for several years (c.1959 – 1969) and invited him to be AGM speaker in both 1965 and 1978.

 I have re read John Sweet’s ‘Scout Pioneering’ and it is a very practical set of instructions on how to develop pioneering skills within a pack and troop.
 This appreciation is echoed by Geoffrey Budworth, co founder of the International Guild of Knot Tyers, who considers John to be the best writer on scouting knots.

 The Abington Spring Bridge is named for the site of its first creation under John.
 Abington was the Cambridgeshire County camp site and Ely (also Cambridgeshire) and Thorrington (Essex) are name checked in his work.
 The Abington Rocking Chair, also invented by John, is named in the 7th Cambridge Senior Scout log book.
 It was later published in The Scouter.
 Some of these did not succeed first time.